ibexa/documentation-user/docs/getting_started.md

 eZ Platform Enterprise Edition is a commercial product built on top of the open-source eZ Platform.
 It offers additional functionalities and enhancements to the editing experience.

-eZ Enterprise provides advanced editorial capabilities such as [in-page editing](creating_content_basic.md#working-with-a-landing-page), creation of landing pages, [editorial workflow](publishing.md#review-workflow), advanced marketing capabilities, etc.
+eZ Enterprise provides advanced editorial capabilities such as [in-page editing](creating_content_basic.md#working-with-a-page), creation of block-based Pages, [editorial workflow](publishing.md#review-workflow), advanced marketing capabilities, etc.

 ## Quick start